keyoti/RapidFindReplaceWPF/README.md

 <h2>Easily add find &amp; replace to your WPF applications.</h2>
 <strong>RapidFindReplace WPF</strong> allows developers to quickly add a powerful find &amp; replace dialog tool to WPF apps.
 Enhance user experience with the ability to
 locate &amp; replace strings within textboxes, documents and dozens of controls.
 RapidFindReplace also features advanced user options such as Wildcards, Regular Expressions, Case Sensitivity, Whole Word and many more.
+You can find more information including <a href="http://keyoti.com/products/rapidfindreplace/wpf/index.html">browsable help and commercial licensing here</a>

 <div style="width:100%;text-align:center;padding-top:3px;">